-The Texas State Archives Map Collection contains original, photoreproduced, and compiled maps covering the period from the early seventeenth through the late twentieth centuries.
-For general information about the holdings and descriptive information available, read the map introduction.
-For specific information to assist searching, read map index and type descriptions, map subjects list, and guide to codes.
-For reproductions policy, read notes on map preservation, access, and copies.
+The Texas State Archives Map Collection contains original, photo-reproduced, and compiled maps covering the period from the early seventeenth through the late twentieth centuries.
+For general information about the holdings and descriptive information available, read the map introduction and indexes and types of maps webpages.
+For our copy policy, view our webpage on preservation, access, and reproductions.

 For information on additional maps in our holdings, read Maps in Other TSLAC Collections.